forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Tags Field
 TK: image

 A list of options displayed as tags.
-Used for *Front Matter value*s that are an array of strings.
+Used for *Front Matter values* that are an array of strings.
 For example, page tags.

 ```yaml
 ---